Murder of Lee Rigby: Attackers and other suspects

-The two men who carried out the attack, Michael Olumide Adebolajo, 28, and Michael Oluwatobi Adebowale, 22, are British of Nigerian descent.
+The two men who carried out the attack, Michael Olumide Adebolajo, 28, and Michael Oluwatobi Adebowale, 22, are British of Nigerian descent who came from Christian backgrounds.
 Both men were known to British security services.

 On 23 May, a man aged 29 and two women aged 31 and 29 were arrested on suspicion of conspiracy to murder.
 The Metropolitan Police arrested three people aged between 21 and 28 in south-east London, at two separate locations on the evening of 25 May.
 On 26 May, a 22-year-old male was arrested in Highbury.
 On 27 May, a 50-year-old male was arrested in Welling.
 Of the eight people arrested, six were freed on bail, and two released without charge.